solenedel/solenedel/README.md

  ## About me
- ✦ Blockchain developer (Alyra Blockchain School alumni)
+ ✦ full-stack developer with experience in visual design and blockchain development
  <br/>
  ✦ B.Sc.
 Environmental Science @ UBC (class of 2021)